IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumestorageclass.md

 - The `csi.storage.k8s.io/fstype` parameter is optional.
 The values that are allowed are _ext4_ or _xfs_.
 The default value is _ext4_.
 - The `volume_name_prefix` parameter is optional.
-- The `io_group` and `volume_group` parameters are only available on IBM Storage Virtualize storage systems.
+- The `io_group` and `volume_group` parameters are only available on IBM Storage Virtualize® storage systems.
   - If no `io_group` is defined, the volume is created within the storage system's default I/O group(s).
   - If a volume group is already associated with a VolumeGroup, then each volume of this StorageClass can be automatically deleted.

 Volume groups can only be managed by **either** the associated VolumeGroup **or** the associated StorageClass (with the `volume_group` parameter).{: restriction}

-- The `virt_snap_func` parameter is optional but necessary in IBM Storage Virtualize storage systems if using the Snapshot function.
+- The `virt_snap_func` parameter is optional but necessary in IBM Storage Virtualize® storage systems if using the Snapshot function.
 To enable the Snapshot function, set the value to _"true"_.
 The default value is _"false"_.
 If the value is _"false"_ the snapshot will use the FlashCopy function.

 When electing to set the optional "virt_snap_func" parameter, it **must** also be set with an identical value in the relevant VolumeSnapshotClass yamls.{: requirement}

-For IBM DS8000 family storage systems, the maximum prefix length is five characters.
+For IBM DS8000® family storage systems, the maximum prefix length is five characters.
 The maximum prefix length for other systems is 20 characters.{: requirement}

-For IBM Storage Virtualize family storage systems, the `CSI` prefix is added as default if not specified by the user.{: tip}
+For IBM Storage Virtualize® family storage systems, the `CSI` prefix is added as default if not specified by the user.{: tip}

     kind: StorageClass
     apiVersion: storage.k8s.io/v1